 1/4 cup water

-1 can 15 ounces black beans, rinsed and drained (or 1 3/4 cups cooked)
+1 15 ounce can no salt added black beans, rinsed and drained

 - Before you begin wash your hands, surfaces, utensils, and vegetables.